 The Criminal Justice and Criminology Department now has a Twitter account!!
 Check it out!
 UNCC_CJUS

-IMPORTANT INFORMATION REGARDING CHANGES TO ADMISSION TO THE MAJOR!
+IMPORTANT INFORMATION REGARDING ADMISSION TO THE MAJOR!

 To prepare for this writing exercise, you can review the rubric and the study slides below.
 If you are registered with Disability Services and need accommodations, you need to notify the Criminal Justice office before the date of your essay.

 If you are unsuccessful at your first attempt, here are some additional suggestions to improve your chances at success:

 To Improve Your Substantive Understanding of Criminal Justice

 (1) Review your notes from CJUS 1100 (Introduction to Criminal Justice)

 (2) Sit in on a CJUS 1100 class

 (3) Review an Introduction to Criminal Justice textbook (one will be on reserve at the Library)